alexzhornyak/ScxmlEditor-Tutorial/Doc/LiveScxmlEdit.md

-# SCXML view and live editing
+# SCXML source code view and live editing
 [**ScxmlEditor**](https://github.com/alexzhornyak/ScxmlEditor-Tutorial) is mostly oriented towards visual design of state chart but however there are wishes to manually edit SCXML source code and get design being built automatically.

 Since version **2.1.0.1378** there is an option for live SCXML editing